Shoplifters, like all thieves, don’t want to get caught.

 [4:52] – I don’t like video surveillance cameras.

 [5:25] – I don’t like stores that prosecute shoplifters.

 [6:01] – I don’t like locked or monitored fitting rooms.

 [6:28] – I don’t like locked or monitored restrooms.

 [7:04] – I don’t like security cables or electronic sensor tags.

 [7:34] – I don’t like exit bag checks or door security guards.

 1. I don’t like being greeted when I enter your store

 Shoplifters want to feel anonymous.
-I don’t want your store employees to notice me, to make eye contact, or even speak to me.
+I don’t want your store employees to notice me, make eye contact, or even speak to me.
 I’m already nervous.
-I ready don’t like it when you post a large male door-greeter that might detain me on the way out of your store.
+I ready don’t like it when you post a large male door greeter that might detain me on the way out of your store.

 2. I don’t like excessive customer service